-The Atheros Client Utility icon will display the current status of the wireless connection.
+The Atheros Client Utility icon will display the current status of the wireless connection. .
+The number that appears in the upper left portion of the icon indicates the current frequency (2.4 Ghz or 5 Ghz) that the radio is operating in, when the radio is in a no link state the frequency band will toggle between 2.4 and 5 while it is scanning through those frequencies.
 The following are the various states that can be displayed by the icon...

-- Radio Disabled indicates that the PROXIM WLAN 802.11b/g radio has been disabled through either Hardware or Software - Yellow bars, then the signal strength is very small and the wireless connection is at its limit of range - Green bars indicate good or excellent signal strength is being received.
+- Radio Disabled is indicates that the WLAN 802.11 a/b/g device has been disabled through either Hardware or Software - Yellow bars, then the signal strength is very small and the wireless connection is at its limit of range - Green bars indicate good or excellent signal strength is being received.

-See Figure 4-1 shows the various states of the Atheros Client Utility icon.
+See Figure 4-1 for the various states of the Atheros Client Utility icon.